LogtalkDotOrg/logtalk3/tools/diagrams/NOTES.md

 - uses and use module relations
 	`rdiamond` (arrow ending with a black half diamond)

-- file loading relations
-	`normal` (arrow ending with a black triangle)
-- file dependency relations
-	`rdiamond` (arrow ending with a black half diamond)

-The entity, predicate, and file nodes that are not part of the entities, files, or libraries for which you are generating a diagram use a dashed border.
+The library, file, entity, and predicate nodes that are not part of the predicates, entities, files, or libraries for which we are generating a diagram use a dashed border.

 Supported graph languages